Belmont, Massachusetts: Education

 Belmont is served by the Belmont Public Schools, governed by an independently elected school committee.

-There are four public elementary schools in Belmont, the Mary Lee Burbank, Daniel Butler, Winn Brook, and Roger Wellington school.
+There are four public elementary schools in Belmont: the Mary Lee Burbank, Daniel Butler, Winn Brook, and Roger Wellington schools.
 The Mary Lee Burbank School was founded in 1931.
 Two other public elementary schools, Payson Park and Kendall, were closed in the 1970s and 1980s, respectively.
 The former closed after being destroyed by fire, the latter closed due to population shifts and was converted to an arts center, which was later also destroyed by fire.
-There is one public middle school, the Winthrop L. Chenery Middle School, which was rebuilt on the same location after an electrical fire damaged the auditorium in 1995, and one public high school, Belmont High School.
-On May 28, 2019 a groundbreaking ceremony was held for the construction of a new middle and high school which will be co-located on the same site.
+There is one public upper elementary school, the Winthrop L. Chenery Upper Elementary School, which was rebuilt on the same location after an electrical fire damaged the auditorium in 1995.
+There is one public middle school, located near the High School, the Belmont Middle School.
+There is one public high school, the Belmont High School.

 Belmont High is noted for its college placement, strong athletics, academics, music, and theater arts; a typical class size of about 320 students.
 Belmont High regularly feeds 5-10 students into Harvard University on an average given year.
 As of 2009, U.S. News & World Report gave Belmont High School a gold medal and named it the 100th best public high school in the United States and the second best in the state of Massachusetts (after Boston Latin School).

 Belmont Hill School is a private, non-sectarian high school, grades 7–12.
 Belmont Day School is a private, non-sectarian Pre-K–8 school.
 There are several smaller private schools.